 ARM is now licensing these technologies to leading semiconductor companies.

-In the medium term, we believe that we can grow our revenues at about twice the rate of our costs.
+In the medium term, we believe that we can grow our revenues faster than our costs.
 This financial discipline will lead to increases in our profitability, free-cash-flow and distribution of excess cash to shareholders.